WilliamsPJ19/PRISMA-Data-Queries-Sites/R Query Codes/README.md

 **5\. `04_VisitType_Dataquery.R`**
    - input: Wide data (all raw .csv files)
    - output:
+     - One .rda file with all mismatched visit types to include in query report tab
-     - One .rda file with all mismatched visit types
+     - One .rda file with all mismatched visit types + additional information to include as an extra tab in query report
+     - One .rda file with all instances of visit types occurring on the same day
    - function:
      - Check for visit types that do not match the PRISMA window and gestational age at time of visit